Build on Android

 Physical card readers aren't supported in the Square Sandbox.
 To take test payments, you must simulate a virtual reader with the Mock Reader UI.

-The Mock Reader UI consists of a floating action button (FAB) that automatically attaches itself to the currently displayed Activity as you navigate between application screens when you call MockReaderUI.show().
+The Mock Reader UI automatically attaches a floating button to the currently displayed Activity as you navigate between screens in your application after you've called MockReaderUI.show().
 The icon can be dragged anywhere on the screen and persists throughout your application lifecycle.

-Click this button to simulate connecting a magstripe reader or a contactless and chip reader to your device.
+Click the following button to simulate connecting a magstripe reader or a contactless and chip reader to your device.
 You can use the ReaderManager to programmatically access information about these simulated readers, such as their model and available card entry methods.

-When mock readers have been connected and you begin a payment, click the FAB again to test your application's payment flow and simulate a swiped, inserted, or tapped card with the mock reader.
+When mock readers have been connected and you begin a payment, click the button again to test your application's payment flow and simulate swiping, inserting, removing, or tapping a card with the mock reader.
 Click Payment details to select different card brands and payment behaviors (approved or declined) for testing purposes.
-To hide the FAB in your application, call MockReaderUI.hide().
+To hide the button in your application, call MockReaderUI.hide().

 To pair physical readers for production payments, see Pair and Manage Card Readers.